TangZhongham/learned-big-data/README.md

 > A collection of what I've learned in big data.

  I am a self learner and hope these materials could prove that I am a strong candicate.

+TODO

+ - [ ] Still some Flink jobs not added up
+ - [ ] Some python pandas/backend projects...

 ## Whole Stack

 | Big Data    |  Project |